druceC/Movie-Web-Scraper/README.md

 ## Wikipedia Web Scraper for Animated Films

 ### About:
-<p>This program was created to automate data collection for the research study:<br />
+This program was created to automate data collection for the research study:
-* What Makes A Blockbuster Animated Film? *
+What Makes A Blockbuster Animated Film?

 ### Function:
 <p>→ Scrapes the information box of each animated film from their individual wikipedia pages <br />